The Pet Connector

 We took him to the emergency vet immediately and had him humanely euthanized.
 How could I have let this happen?
 I berated myself for 20 years at how selfish I was, and insensitive for not seeing the amount of pain he was in.
 I shut myself off emotionally towards other animals, although I took in many, many strays after that.

 I am only just now starting to open up my heart to these beautiful animals that I currently have, thanks to the healing power of Tapping (EFT: Emotional Freedom Technique).
-Tapping has helped we work through the guilt, self- condemnation, self- hate, regret, selfishness, and sadness that I stuffed for 20 years.
+Tapping has helped me work through the guilt, self- condemnation, self- hate, regret, selfishness, and sadness that I stuffed for 20 years.

 I’m finally able to let go of this, and move on.
 I’m grateful to Big Boy for the love and gifts he gave to me, and for the healing I can now help bring to others through Tapping.